What is vitamin D?

 Through its active form, vitamin D stimulates calcium-phosphate metabolism.
 It maintains a good level of calcium in the blood and promotes its absorption by the intestines.

-It also increases the absorption of phosphorus, essential for the formation of bones and teeth.
+It also increases phosphorus absorption, which is essential for the formation of bones and teeth.

 This study shows its role in intestinal calcium absorption and in skeletal health.

-In addition to supporting the child’s growth, it contributes to the strength and mineralization of bones and teeth.
+In addition to supporting the child’s growth, it is involved in the strength and mineralization of the bones and teeth.

-This study shows how vitamin D influences baby teeth and the development of cavities from an early age.
+This study shows how vitamin D affects baby teeth and the development of cavities from an early age.

-Vitamin D deficiency can cause rickets in infants and young children.
-This condition can lead to growth retardation and bone deformities.
+A vitamin D deficiency can cause rickets in infants and young children.
+This disease notably leads to growth retardation and bone deformities.

-The baby may also show a delay in learning to walk or in the development of the teeth.
+The baby may also show a delay in learning to walk or in tooth development.

-Vitamin D supplementation can help to limit the risks of growth and ossification disorders.
+Supplementation with vitamin D can help reduce the risks of growth and ossification disorders.

 This study also shows the role of vitamin D and the importance of preventing deficiency and rickets during pregnancy and breastfeeding.

 Finally, vitamin D has beneficial effects on the immune system.
-The immune system is still very fragile in babies.
+The immune system is still very fragile in infants.

 Thus, it stimulates the defensive capacity of white blood cells against assaults and pathogens (bacteria, viruses…).

-It also ensures an appropriate, healthy, and balanced immune response.
+It also ensures a proper, healthy, and balanced immune response.

 Infants and young children have higher vitamin needs than adults.
-For newborns and babies up to 12 months, the recommended intake is 800 to 1,000 IU/day.
+Therefore, the recommended intake is 800 to 1,000 IU/day for newborns and infants up to 12 months.

-However, breast milk contains little vitamin D. Infant formulas, on the other hand, are generally insufficient to meet the required intake.
+However, breast milk contains little vitamin D. Infant formulas, meanwhile, are generally insufficient to meet the necessary intake.
 This is true even when they are fortified.

-To avoid deficiencies and prevent rickets, children aged 0 to 18 months can be supplemented with vitamin D, whether they are breastfed or formula-fed.
+To prevent deficiencies and rickets, children aged 0 to 18 months can be supplemented with vitamin D, whether they are breastfed or formula-fed.

 Dosage and precautions for use